-Other operational procedures which users MUST observe include:
+Further operational procedures which users must observe include :

-- No food or drink (other than bottled water) should be consumed in any laboratory. - Do not boot a computer from any removable media of your own. - Do not install unauthorised software, or alter any system files on disk. - Do not attempt to move any computer equipment without permission. - Users must log out after use. - Do not attempt to connect your own computer or other device to our wired network without explicit permission.
+- No food or drink should be consumed in a computing laboratory. - Do not boot a computer from your own personal diskette. - Do not install unauthorised software, or alter any system files on disk. - Do not attempt to move any computer equipment without permission. - Users must log out after use.
+However, the PC or Unix workstation must be left switched on, and must not be re-booted by users.

 The computing facilities are provided in support of users' employment or course of study at Heriot-Watt.
 These facilities will be denied if abuses take place.
-Examples of abuse include:
+Examples of abuse include (but are not limited to):

-- Importing large 'recreational' files (programs, graphical images, etc.) which eat up disk space. - Laser printing of personal or non-essential documents. - Importing and/or display of offensive images. - Excessive recreational usage not connected with your coursework.
+- Importing large 'recreational' files (programs, graphical images, etc) which eat up disk space. - Laser printing of personal or non-essential documents. - Importing and/or display of offensive images. - Forwarding 'chain email' messages, junk mail, etc.